imai040/hello_world/README.md

 # hello_world
-Getting started with GitHub and am really excited
+Getting started with GitHub and am really excited.